J-Cunha/cryptcocoinsmap/README.md

 ### Database
 * It's configured to use Mysql database
-* You must run db:seeds to feed the database

 ### Tests
 * No tests have been made yet

 ### Deployment instructions
-* Not yet deployed
+* You must run db:seeds to feed the database with all kind of informations
+* You must run parse_categories_from_paypal.rb to feed the database with categories
+* You must run parse_coin_market_cap.rb to feed the database with cryptocurrencies